"In this Special Series, I document my complete paint & body restoration along with the exterior upgrades to CSL specifications.

 The car acted as storage for every other trim pieces we had laying around.

-Until we had every panels needed, Jonathan preferred leaving panels that hadn't yet been painted in their primer'ed state.
+Until we had every panels needed, We preferred leaving panels that hadn't yet been painted in their primer'ed state.

 The wheels were primer'ed into a darker shade of grey for a special project.